 Biological Record Centre

-Contact the Biological Records Centre
+Contact the Glasgow Museums Biological Records Centre

 Tel: 0141 276 9323 Biological.Records@glasgowlife.org.uk

-Glasgow Museums Biological Record Centre
+Glasgow Museums Biological Records Centre

 Glasgow Museums play a vital role for biological recording in Scotland.

-The Glasgow Museums Biological Record Centre is based in the Glasgow Museums Resource Centre.
+The Glasgow Museums Biological Records Centre is based in the Glasgow Museums Resource Centre.
 It is a Local Environmental Records Centre (LERC).
 LERCs are not-for-profit organisations that collect and manage information on the natural environment for a defined geographic area.

-The Glasgow Museums Biological Record Centre covers:
+The Glasgow Museums Biological Records Centre covers: